Köln Arrival

 Poking around the structure

-The Dom has all the qualities of a “French-style”—Opus Francigenum—work.
-The neck-wrenching height of the building and light-filled interior spaces are features of High (or Rayonnant) Gothic (see our discussion of Gothic developments in the context of Spanish churches here.).
-Construction of the Dom began in 1248 and continues to this day.*
+The Dom is a masterpiece of the “French style”—Opus Francigenum.
+Its neck-wrenching height and light-filled interior are hallmarks of High (or Rayonnant) Gothic (see our discussion of Gothic developments in the context of Spanish churches here.) architecture.
+Though construction began in 1248, in many ways, it continues to this day.*

-I stood in Cathedral Square near the western entrance.
-I was joined by a handful of tourists and a chalk artist hoping for their coins.
-The west façade—the largest of any church in the world—hung over our heads like layers upon layers of stone drapes.
-Extravagant decoration filled every fold, nook, and edge.
-Statues were pressed into crannies around the entrance.
-Knobs lined the steep roofline.
-Gargoyles peered down from their lofty perches.
-Water washed these features and gave them a glossy sheen.
-This same rain also carried the acid that stained the light sandstone dark.
-It felt somehow ancient, monstrous, beautiful.
+Standing in Cathedral Square, the west façade—the largest of any church in the world—hung over me like stone drapes.
+Extravagant decoration filled every fold and edge; statues were pressed into crannies, and gargoyles peered down from lofty perches.
+The rain gave these features a glossy sheen while carrying the atmospheric acids that stain the light sandstone a dark, brooding charcoal.
+It felt at once ancient, monstrous, and beautiful.

-I read (or heard?) somewhere that this is not by accident.
-The outside of a cathedral faces a fallen world.
-Its exterior walls are borders between the profane and the sacred, a line that demarcates a place of sanctity and hope.
+I recall hearing that this aesthetic is no accident.
+The outside of a cathedral faces a “fallen world.”
+Its exterior walls serve as the border between the profane and the sacred—a line demarcating a place of sanctuary.

 From the square, it was difficult to appreciate the cross-shaped footprint.
 The nave (475 feet) ran away to the east and was crossed by a transept (282 feet).
 Aisles on either side of the nave covered even more air.
 The Dom can reportedly hold up to 20,000 individuals, making it the third-largest dedicated church-structure in the world.
 The catholic minds responsible for this design did not think small.
 They built for the glory of God himself.